 Look carefully to learn if, for example, plastic bottles, plastic containers, cling wrap or foil can be put in the category of "garbage that can turn into dirt."
 What do you think?
 If you said "No," then you are correct.

-Old sandals, broken down computers and erasers are in fact originally made from petroleum, a resource found deep below the earth by drilling what are called "oil wells."
-These garbage items made from petroleum won't turn into dirt even after thousands of years.
+These garbage items are in fact originally made from petroleum (a resource found deep below the earth by drilling what are called "oil wells") won't turn into dirt even after thousands of years.
 This is because they are made from resources that weren't originally found on the earth and so they aren't part of the cycle of living things in the earth's natural recycling system.

-What do you think will happen if we continue to dig out more and more petroleum to make plastic bags, bottles and other products only to be thrown away after being used only once?
+What do you think will happen if we continue to dig out (excavate) more and more petroleum to make plastic bags, bottles and other products only to be thrown away after being used only once?
 Probably, our earth will become filled up with the garbage that we carelessly toss out each day!
 Can this problem be solved if we just continue to put our garbage into trash cans?